sudheermanubolu/terraform_aws/README.md

 ## Installation

 Before proceedind with below aws tokens should be updated for your account that is having full access.
-Educational accounts will work with this.
+AWS Educational accounts will NOT work with this.

 eg: